phpearth/docs/_install/windows/xampp.md

-In this guide you will learn how to install XAMPP stack and start with the PHP development on the Windows platform.
+In this guide, you will learn how to install XAMPP stack and start with the PHP development on the Windows platform.

-XAMPP is an *all-in-one* stack that includes PHP, Apache web server and MariaDB database.
+XAMPP is an *all-in-one* stack that includes PHP, Apache HTTP server, and MariaDB database.
 It stands for Cross-Platform (**X**), **A**pache, **M**ariaDB, **P**HP, and **P**erl.
-Its main advantage is a simple and fast installation of the popular software for PHP development.
+The main advantage is a simple and fast installation of the popular software for PHP development.

-Usually, you won't see such *all-in-one* stacks used in the production online environments, but to start with PHP development or use it professionally on your workstation locally, it is a very good pick, nonetheless.
+Usually, you won't see it in the production online environments directly because its main purpose is the PHP development and using it locally on your workstation.

 In case of issues, see the [Troubleshooting](#troubleshooting) section at the bottom of this guide.